sarah11918/astro-elsa/src/pages/page2.md

+---
+title: Second Post
+author: Sarah
-This is a markdown page.
+description: This is a second post, in Markdown
+layout: ../layouts/MarkdownPostLayout.astro
+---
+Here is **some** markdown, yo!